 Riverine input

 The Arctic watershed is vast and extends well beyond any of the boundaries that are used to define the Arctic region.
-The largest rivers in the Artic watershed are the Yenisey, Lena, Ob’, Mackenzie, Yukon, Kolyma, Nelson, Indigirka, Pechora and Dvina In terms of discharge the Yenisey has the largest discharge with 673 km3/year followed closely by the Lena with 581 km3/year.
-The Ob’ has the largest population in its watershed, with over 28 million people living in it, which is more than three times the population of the second most populated watershed, the Yenisey with 8 million people and more than 25 times the population within the Lena watershed Siberian rivers discharging into the Kara, Laptev, and East Siberian Seas have a huge combined drainage area of 9 000 000 km2 extending far to the south and encompassing many industrial and agricultural regions.
-Massive river discharges make terrestrial influences particularly strong in the Arctic Ocean as while it holds less than 1% of the global ocean volume it receives more than 10% of the global river discharge Waters of riverine origin can be traced throughout the Arctic Basin due to large outflows and the extensive ice cover which minimizes mixing.
+The largest rivers in the Artic watershed are the Yenisey, Lena, Ob’, Mackenzie, Yukon, Kolyma, Nelson, Indigirka, Pechora and Dvina (AMAP, 1998).
+In terms of discharge the Yenisey has the largest discharge with 673 km3/year followed closely by the Lena with 581 km3/year.
+The Ob’ has the largest population in its watershed, with over 28 million people living in it, which is more than three times the population of the second most populated watershed, the Yenisey with 8 million people and more than 25 times the population within the Lena watershed (Shiklomanov et al., 2018).
+Siberian rivers discharging into the Kara, Laptev, and East Siberian Seas have a huge combined drainage area of 9 000 000 km2 extending far to the south (Shiklomanov and Skakalsky, 1994) and encompassing many industrial and agricultural regions.
+Massive river discharges make terrestrial influences particularly strong in the Arctic Ocean as while it holds less than 1% of the global ocean volume it receives more than 10% of the global river discharge (Holmes et al., 2011).
+Waters of riverine origin can be traced throughout the Arctic Basin due to large outflows and the extensive ice cover which minimizes mixing.
 Arctic rivers have an extreme seasonal pattern with a sudden flow peak during spring thaw, decreasing over summer, and reaching minimum values just before spring thaw again.
 This seasonal pattern affects the transfer of any suspended or floating materials as well as plastic particles which would peak also during thaw.
 The transfer of floating debris would certainly be hampered during winter when the river surface is frozen.

-To date there is no monitoring of the flux of plastics from rivers into the Arctic and though it has been identified as a possible pathway the contribution of riverine discharge to plastic input in the Arctic is projected to be low due to the fact that these rivers flow through sparsely populated watersheds .
+To date there is no monitoring of the flux of plastics from rivers into the Arctic and though it has been identified as a possible pathway (Kanhai et al., 2018), the contribution of riverine discharge to plastic input in the Arctic is projected to be low due to the fact that these rivers flow through sparsely populated watersheds (Obbard et al., 2014).
 This assumption deserves some verification in the light of the fact that the population in the Ob’ and Lena watersheds is 38 million people, an order of magnitude larger than the population of the entire Arctic region.

-Lebreton et al. modelled global plastic inputs from rivers into oceans based on waste management capacity, population density and hydrological information.
-Certainly, Arctic rivers did not rank amongst the highest contributors, most of which are located in Asia.
-Still the relative importance of plastic input through Arctic rivers should be further considered in the light of the facts exposed above and until more information is available.
+Lebreton et al. (2017) modelled global plastic inputs from rivers into oceans based on waste management capacity, population density and hydrological information.
+Unfortunately data on the watersheds and drainage network for areas north of 60o is not available and therefore the model does not include the plastic input from Arctic reivers.
+The relative importance of plastic input through Arctic rivers should be further considered in the light of the facts exposed above.

 Atmospheric input